socketry/protocol-hpack/readme.md

 ### Contributor Covenant

 This project is governed by the [Contributor Covenant](https://www.contributor-covenant.org/).
 All contributors and participants agree to abide by its terms.

+## See Also

+- [protocol-http2](https://github.com/socketry/protocol-http2) - Provides an HTTP/2 client and server implementation.
+- [async-http](https://github.com/socketry/async-http) - Provides a complete HTTP client and server implementation on top of Async.